EmmanuelMPaul/gmcTwitchAPITestProject/readme.md

 ## About

 <p align="center">Learning Twitch API : simple Vuejs+ node app</p>
-<p align="center">An app that allows user to add new channel and display live status if the channel streame is live.</P>
+<p align="center">An app that allows user to add new channel and display live status if the channel stream is live.</P>

 ## Requirements